 Gradually the dynasty fell into revolt, accelerated by natural disasters: plague; floods and famines as well as the introduction of high taxation which was needed partly to finance the Imperial court and the extended Imperial family.
 A failed military campaign to conquer Korea cost 26 million taels of silver, requiring further taxation to be extracted from the Chinese people.
 At the same time global climate had changed with the little ice age leading to a reduction in size of harvests.
 The break-up started when the north-eastern region of Manchuria seized autonomy.
 Despite lavish expenditure on the Great Wall, the wall offered no defense to internal strife and that was where the final blow fell.
 The end followed the pattern of the Yuan dynasty; in the face of a widely supported rebellion led by Li Zicheng and a powerful Manchu nation the dynasty had no answer and the last Ming emperor Chongzhen killed himself when Beijing fell to the rebels.

 Much has been written about the Ming dynasty because people seek to explain why China at its beginning was well ahead of Europe and then seemed to fall behind towards the end.
-Such comparisons tend to ignore Chinese achievements and the main fact that there was general prosperity and stability for a long period of time.
+Such comparisons tend to ignore Chinese achievements and the main fact that there was general prosperity and stability for a very long period of time.

 Xingcheng, Ming dynasty, lion, sculpture